It’s that time of year again, when the FHFA announces the conforming loan limit for the upcoming year. And like last year, it’s going up!

 Additionally, the high-cost loan limits are also going up.
 The new ceiling loan limit for one-unit properties in the highest-cost areas will rise to $679,650, which is 150 percent of $453,100.

-For example, Los Angeles home buyers (and owners looking to refinance) will be able to obtain a conforming loan, those backed by Fannie Mae and Freddie Mac, as long as their loan amount doesn’t exceed $679,650.
+For example, Los Angeles home buyers (and owners looking to refinance the mortgage) will be able to obtain a conforming loan, those backed by Fannie Mae and Freddie Mac, as long as their loan amount doesn’t exceed $679,650.

 That’s up from the current ceiling of $636,150.
 This means a home buyer coming in with a 20% down payment can purchase a property as expensive as $850,000 as opposed to around $795,000 as it stands now.